 Rider 1 starts with a pyramid box they place this onto the bin at the centre line.
 They then ride to the top of the arena where they collect 1 pyramid box from the top bin.
 They then ride down to the centre line and place this on the bin in the centre line on top of the other box.
 They then cross the line.
 Riders 2, 3 and 4 then each ride to the top of the arena collecting one box at a time, balancing the pyramid boxes on top of each other.
-If the pyramid boxes spell something such as S,T,R,U,K or P,O,N,E,Y then these must be stacked in the correct order to correctly spell from top to bottom.

 Section 1.2.3 applies here if a pyramid box is not completely square onto the box before it, or if the initial box is hanging over the edge of the bin at all.
+If the box then falls the rider who's leg it is can correct at any point, they can even place their box on first before correcting it.
+A reminder that this is only the case if the box at a later time in the race and all other mistakes must be corrected as per normal.